Ryan Roulette: ARCA Menards Series

 Roulette would first sign with Performance P-1 Motorsports to race the No. 77 Toyota Camry at the 2021 Arizona Lottery 100 in Phoenix Raceway.
 Roulette would eventually finish 28th due to reported issues with the car and growing pains with the team.
 In 2022, Roulette would sign with Last Chance Racing and race the No. 85 Toyota Camry at the General Tire 150 in Phoenix Raceway.
 Later that season, Roulette signed with Fast Track Racing where he achieved his first top-ten finish in the ARCA East Series at Nashville Fairground.
 In 2023, Roulette stayed on with Fast Track Racing where he ran at the East Series race at Nashville, where he finished in twelfth, the main series race at Elko Speedway, where he once againfinished in twelfth, and at the combination race at Bristol Motor Speedway, where he finished in eighteenth.

 In 2024, Roulette announced that he would run select ARCA Series events driving for Fast Track Racing in the No. 12 Ford.
 Across the year, he ran eleven races and achieved a best finish of eighth at Salem Speedway, and finished seventeenth in the points standings.

 NASCAR Craftsman Truck Series

-On January 22, 2025, it was announced that Roulette will run a partial schedule in the NASCAR Craftsman Truck Series, driving the No. 67 Chevrolet for Freedom Racing Enterprises.
+On January 22, 2025, it was announced that Roulette would run a partial schedule in the NASCAR Craftsman Truck Series, driving the No. 67 Chevrolet for Freedom Racing Enterprises.